Good Grief Cook

 Friend competing at Gilroy garlic cookoff.

 Veronica and fellow competitors have two hours to cook in a most professional kitchen stadium.
 The set-up is one of the best I have ever seen with each contestant having plenty of space in their individual kitchens including stoves and sinks and counters.
-In addition, each contestant is assigned a volunteer helper and Veronica’s couldn’t have been more wonderful.
+In addition, each contestant is assigned a volunteer helper and this one couldn't have been more wonderful.
 Chris happily takes direction from Veronica grating fontina cheese, pouring a most refreshing peach sangria (yes, I got to taste) into judges glasses and cleaning up as they go, so Veronica can fully concentrate on the execution of the perfect pizza.

-Veronica does not disappoint.
+She does not disappoint.
 She preps and cooks several pizza toppings like a pro.
 The aroma of rosemary roasted garlic, wine infused sriracha caramelized onions and perfectly crisp bacon fills the stadium.
 She is in the cooking zone and cool as a garlic clove (or is that cucumber)?

-My friend happy with her pizza.
+My friend happy with her pizza pizza.

-It’s clear this pizza is not your average take-out, but is the crust crisp and does the garlic shine?
+It's clear this pizza pizza is not your average take-out, but is the crust crisp and does the garlic shine?
 Did the oven get hot enough?
 You betcha!
 When it comes time to face the judges one of them holds up a slice to the audience and does the ultimate crisp crust test.
 He snaps it into the classic fold and it holds its shape.

 Judging the pizza.